Clacarli/SQL-projects/README.md

 # SQL-projects made by Clacarli

-Project manager, tech & human sprinkler but mostly an ocean & beach bum.
+Here my SQL adventure in display.
+Best projects are yet to come, but it is all about start off.
-Here my SQLs projects, please reach out for comments of any sort, but no wall of shame, no pets, no cocco-bello please.
+Please reach out for comments, advices or collaboration proposals.